Greetings! We’re so happy you found us. Here’s some more information to get you started.

 When you first join the SCA, it feels like there’s so much to learn!
 A great place to start is this SCA Newcomer’s Guide.
 If some of our words are baffling to you, the guide has a Terminology section starting on p.15 that can be quite useful.
 Also, the SCA Inc provides a helpful Find Out More About Us page with useful links for newcomers.

 We have local events in Mountain Freehold, a few times a year.
 Information on upcoming events can be found here.

 Mountain Freehold is one of many groups in the East Kingdom, and groups play together.
 Click here for a map of the local region of the East Kingdom.
 Other events throughout the Kingdom are listed here.
 Once you get oriented, you may find yourself traveling to the events held in nearby groups, or even more distant ones, which can be lots of fun!

 Between events, we have meetings and practices.
-Once a month we have an officer’s meeting to discuss the business of the shire – these meetings are open for anyone to attend.
+Once every few months we have an officer’s meeting to discuss the business of the shire – these meetings are open for anyone to attend.
 Practices are held almost every week, for fencing and heavy list.
-Archery practices happen during the summer.
+Archery practices happen during the summer, when we can find a suitable location.
 We have an Arts and Sciences meeting once a month on a specific topic or to work on personal projects.
 Information about current meetings and practices can be found here.